(Originally written in April, 2012)

 I glance behind me at the security guard manning his post near the x-ray machine and metal detector at the entrance.
 He’s busy talking to a smiling brunette wearing sunglasses inside (so LA).
 The detector beeps accompanied by blinking red lights as people walk in unstopped.

-This is a perfect symbol of China.
+This is a perfect symbol of China, from my limited experience.
 They have rules with a threatening demeanor, but the Chinese officials decide when to enforce them pending their mood or the amount of political dissidents gaining global media attention.
 Today in the media, it’s a blind self-taught Chinese lawyer – Chen, I think is his name.
 He protested against the Chinese government for forcing women to have abortions when their unborn children weren’t male.

 According to NPR, he was imprisoned for four years and after release, he and his family were intimidated and threatened by plain clothed government officers standing watch outside their home for another two years.
 The same week I need my visa, Chen sought refuge at a U.S. embassy and the whole terrifying story is now in headlines across the world.

 I’m jolted back to my uncomfortable reality when a Chinese man behind me literally pushes me out of the way to take my turn in line.
-Mean-Asia-Woman happily ignores me and begins serving A-2-8-7.
+The starkly dismissive woman behind the counter happily ignores me and begins serving A-2-8-7.

 The female monotone voice chimes on cue, “Now serving, A-2-8-8.”

 I have been to China before.
-This behavior in that culture is status quo there.
+This behavior in that culture is quite normal there.
 With so many billions of people stacked on top of each other, it is perfectly commonplace to be pushed, yelled at and stepped on if you don’t assimilate quickly.
 They don’t hold doors for each other and they don’t let you out of your aisle seat in front of them first.
 I was nearly trampled once trying to exit a ferry boat there.
-It’s a flying-elbows mentality and this Chinaman just elbowed me.
+It’s a flying-elbows mentality and this man just elbowed me.

 With an irrational quickness in her tone, she yells at me.
 “Why you apply business visa and now tourist visa!
 You paper says you filming in China!”